Routing: Scheduling vs Optimization: What’s the Difference?

 Routing, route scheduling, and route optimization are all critical processes for creating reliable and cost-effective routes.

-Those three processes all sound like the same thing, but each process is actually a distinct concept, especially route optimization.
+Those three processes all sound like the same thing, but each process is actually a distinct concept, especially great route optimization.

 Knowing the difference between route optimization and routing/route scheduling will help you reduce fuel expenses, deliver more stock with the same number of vehicles, and make your delivery operations more efficient overall.
 Isn’t that what you want?